BurntSushi/aho-corasick/README.md

 aho-corasick
 ============
-A library for finding occurrences of many patterns at once.
-This library provides multiple pattern search principally through an implementation of the [Aho-Corasick algorithm](https://en.wikipedia.org/wiki/Aho%E2%80%93Corasick_algorithm), which builds a fast finite state machine for executing searches in linear time.
+A library for finding occurrences of many patterns at once with SIMD acceleration in some cases.
+This library provides multiple pattern search principally through an implementation of the [Aho-Corasick algorithm](https://en.wikipedia.org/wiki/Aho%E2%80%93Corasick_algorithm), which builds a finite state machine for executing searches in linear time.
 Features include case insensitive matching, overlapping matches and search & replace in streams.